rbarraud/ION/README.md

 WARNING
 =======

-_This project is stalled in the middle of an unfinished, messy refactor.
-It won't build and it looks terrible.
-Don't branch it and don't use it at all at least until you see this warning notice go away.
+_This project is a work in progress, advancing at a leisurely pace.
+Not much to see here at the moment, unless you'd like to take a look at a skinny MIPS32r1 CPU implemented in under 900 lines of code.
+It goes without saying that the project is not yet fit for any practical purpose.
+I would not branch it or use it at all if I were you, at least not until this warning notice goes away.

 If you're really desperate for a MIPS-I and none of the other many many MIPS-I cores out there will do, then you can take a look at the [Opencores] (http://opencores.org/project,ion) version of this core._